 The funds are invested in a moderate portfolio to control risk and maximize growth, with half in equities for growth and half in fixed income/cash for safety.
 The portfolio is a mixture of dividend stocks, bonds, guaranteed investment certificates.

 There were limited distributions during the first 11 years because the Trust fund was small and earned very little income, as well as to help foster growth of the Trust fund.
 The first distribution of $100,000 was made in 2016 to establish a Tahltan Education Fund (to be managed by the Tahltan Central Government) for Tahltan members to access.
-Subsequent distributions were made of $100,000 in 2017, $100,000 in 2018 and $200,000 in 2019 to the Tahltan Education Fund.
+Subsequent distributions include $100,000 in 2018, $200,000 in 2020, $510,000 in 2021 and $1.8 million for 2023 to the Tahltan Central Government Education Fund.
 This priority and distribution method was approved by the Tahltan membership through resolutions at annual general assemblies.
-In fall 2021, Trustees confirmed additional distribution amounts of $200,000 for 2020 and $310,000 for 2021 for this Tahltan Education Fund.
-Future distributions are expected be delivered through the Tahltan Community Foundation towards priorities identified by membership through a community-based planning process (once leadership provides direction to finalize its creation).
+An annual distribution has been approved for the next three years (2024-2026) and will be directed to the Tahltan Education Fund until the Tahltan government engages membership to discuss new or additional priorities.

 COAST MOUNTAIN HYDRO INVESTMENT